 Finally, it is crucial to know that bone marrow transplants, whether autologous or allogeneic, are fundamentally different than what is being offered at stem cell clinics.

-With that context, keep in mind that using bone marrow or cord blood stem cells to do anything else is not really proven to be useful and safe.
+With that context, keep in mind that bone marrow or cord blood stem cells are unproven to do anything.
 Not yet at least.

 - Autologous stem cell transplant resource, Mayo Clinic.

 - Stem cell transplant fact sheet, National Cancer Institute.

 - Mesenchymal stem cells: immune evasive, not immune privileged, Nature Biotechnology